abbas-taher/wordladder-search-problem/README.md

 ### Example

-Assuming the following list of 3 letter words being our dictionary
+Assume a dictionary consisting of the following list of 3 letter words:

     dictList = ["lot", "hit", "hot", "log","dog", "dot"]